Equinix Smart View FAQs

 Will there be additional impact to the assets monitored by Smart View?

 When the BMS upgrade is complete, Smart View will reflect the same assets as before the upgrade, but with a modified naming convention aligned to the new BMS.
-Any Smart View custom alerts or system alert notifications must be recreated.
+You must recreate any Smart View custom alerts or system alert notifications.

-Also, since the assets will appear as new assets in our data collection and processing engines, there will be no access to historical data through Smart View.
+Also, since the assets will appear as new assets in our data collection and processing engines, you will not have access to historical data through Smart View.

 Can I get historical data about the old assets after the upgrade?